 Ten facts you need to know about unlicensed home improvement contractors:

-- An unlicensed contractor may have a criminal history of violent crimes; he may be on probation.
+- An unlicensed contractor may have a criminal history of violent crimes or he may be on probation.

-- Often unlicensed contractors charge for work they never perform or for unnecessary repairs.
+- Unlicensed contractors may charge for work they never perform or for unnecessary repairs.